LazyCoder-1506/angular-dashboard/README.md

 ## My Learnings along the way

 - Learnt angular, typescript and ngrx completely from scratch (had 0 knowledge of Angular ecosystem before this) in 2 days.
-Never learnt anything faster than this
+Never learnt anything faster than this.
+If I knew Angular beforehand I could've completed the assignment sooner with better implementation.
 - Angular is awesome.
 Everything comes out of the box :)
 - Never really liked Material UI, and the verdict stands same after using Angular Material.
-Testing `mat` components is so compicated
+Testing `mat` components is so complicated
 - Learnt unit testing as well, never did unit testing before this
 - Came across Gridster package for dragging and resizing sections on the page.
 Seemed like an overkill for me (because I'm a total beginner) but experienced folks may be able to create highly interactive dashboards with it

 ## Challenges I faced while working on the assignment

 - My code as well as architecture is jumbled up, and had to make multiple refactors along the way.
-As I spend more time working on these I should get better at how to write better code as well as design my app better.
+As I spend more time working on these I will get better at how to write cleaner code as well as design my app more efficiently.
 - Still confused about how to implement the search feature.
-A very basic way that I thought of was: have a variable named `searchQuery` in the settings state, and if this query appears as substring of the `title` of any card/chart, show that particular card/chart using `*ngIf="searchQuery.length == 0 || title.contains(searchQuery)"`
+A very basic way that I thought of was: have a variable named `searchQuery` in the settings state, and if this query appears as substring of the `title` of any card/chart, show that particular card/chart using `*ngIf="searchQuery.length == 0 || title.contains(searchQuery)"`.
+However this will only match with title, not sure how to match chart data and properties
 - Couldn't figure out how to test Angular Material components such as radio button
-- I'm sure there are a lot of testcases I have missed to unit test
+- I'm guessing there are a lot of testcases I have missed to unit test
 - Reordering whole sections works, but not exactly correct on mobiles
+- Not perfectly responsive on mobiles and tablets
-- DataLabel contrast color in donut charts (black text over black pie slice)
+- DataLabel contrast color in donut charts (black text over black pie slice) is not working

 ## Installation Guide

 #### Step 0
 Make sure node is installed and updated.
-Install Angular CLI if not already installled.
+Install Angular CLI if not already installed.
 ```
 npm install -g @angular/cli
 ```

 #### Step 1
-Clone the repository to your local machine and open it's root once ready
+Clone the repository to your local machine and cd into root directory once ready
 ```
 git clone https://github.com/LazyCoder-1506/angular-dashboard.git
 cd angular-dashboard